 To help you create your sustainable landscapes and select the right plants for the right places in your garden, we’ve developed a free iPhone/iPad application, PlantQuest.

-In addition to using the PlantQuest on your own, Rancho Santa Ana Botanic Garden is offering a free landscape design class on select weekend days in September and October 2012.
-Read more.
+In addition to using the PlantQuest on your own, Rancho Santa Ana Botanic Garden has offered free landscape design classes in 2012, and offers free advice at Grow Native Nursery.
+You can also check out our Community Education classes and free workshops.

 PlantQuest lists vital statistics for 100 plants and advises you on how and where to use them and in your landscape.
 We’ve selected beautiful California natives and other plants suited to our climate that will save water, reduce runoff and help you cut back on the need for lawn equipment.
 The PlantQuest library includes proven sustainable garden favorites that are easy to grow and are available at most good nurseries.
 The application includes useful search features that allow you to look for plants by their size and form, water and sun needs, soil type, and climate zone.
 You can even search for plants that will attract beneficial wildlife.
 Each plant profile includes two images of the plant and a unique scale graphic showing the plant’s eventual size at maturity.
 No more guessing!